MattGable/CompUp/README.md

 # CompUp
-A small standalone application that keeps your computer awake
+A small standalone application that keeps your computer awake by simulating key presses!